 The management module is responsible for managing the framework.

 The security function including network security and resources security is an important function in this module.
 Other management functions include all kinds of configuration management, for example, some resources and offloading thresholds, and remote resource monitoring, for example, all kinds of cloud services, network status.

-V. FRAMEWORK IMPLEMENTATION
+V. CONSIDERATIONS FOR FRAMEWORK IMPLEMENTION

-We are implementing an early-phase prototype based on Android OS according to the proposed framework in our lab.
-The following part discusses the implementation of the modules, where network virtualization module and the storage virtualization module are relatively easier to be implemented than other three modules in the framework.
+We are implementing an early-phase prototype based-on Android OS according to the proposed framework.
+The implemented modules include network virtualization module and storage virtualization module, which are relatively easier to be implemented than other three modules in the framework.